Wall Go - Game Rules & How to Play Strategy Guide

 Game End

-- The game ends when all players have used all their walls
+- All players have used all of their 20 walls.

-- In case of a tie, the game is drawn
+- In case of a tie, the game is drawn.